owl4ce/dotfiles/README.md

 </details>

 ### Installation (dependencies)
-> Please adjust your choice about dependencies below, this is my complete setup as I use single OpenboxWM with multimedia application I use.
+> Adjust your choice about dependencies below, this is my complete setup as I use single OpenboxWM with multimedia application that I use.
-> #### Detailed environment
+>
+> **Detailed environment**
 > Please refer to [wiki/Detailed-Environment](https://github.com/owl4ce/dotfiles/wiki/Detailed-Environment).

   <details open>